 How to introduce mixed feeding

-Mixed Feeding can be fed alternately and/or combined.
-The method of mixing depends on the preference of your cat.
-Introducing mixed feeding should be done gradually, over at least a week, to prevent any stomach upset.
-To find out how best to transition your cat onto a new diet, read more here.
+Mixed feeding can be done alternately and/or combined.
+The method of mixing depends on your cat's preferences.
+Introducing mixed feeding should be done gradually, over at least a week, to prevent a stomach upset.
+Find out the best way to transition your cat onto a new diet by reading more here.